 Relevant child - A child aged 16 and 17 who have been looked after for at least 13 weeks since the age of 14 and who have already left care.

 Former relevant child- A young person over 18 who was previously ‘eligible’ or ‘relevant’.
 Local authorities support this group at least until age 21 or until 25 if in education or training.

 Qualifying child- Any young person under 21 (or 24 if in education or training) who ceases to be looked after or accommodated in a variety of other settings, or privately fostered, after the age of 16.
 This also includes young people who are under a special guardianship order.

 Remember in order for the University of Cumbria to know you are a care leaver you need to tick the box on your UCAS application to let us know that you have been in care.

 We also request that you evidence that you have spent time in care.
 This can be an email or letter from a social worker or a registered foster carer stating your status as a care leaver.
-Once again this needs to be sent to Hannah Pears at email@example.com
+Once again this needs to be sent to Karianne Robinson at firstname.lastname@example.org.

 The university may still support you if you do not fall into one of these categories.
-Please contact Hannah Pears for more information.
+Please contact Karianne Robinson for more information.